FIFA, UN agency team up to promote health around soccer

-GENEVA (AP) — FIFA president Gianni Infantino says a new partnership with the U.N. health agency is a “starting point” to help leverage the global appeal of soccer to improve health outcomes.
+GENEVA (AP) — FIFA president Gianni Infantino believes a new partnership with the U.N. health agency is a “starting point” to help leverage the global appeal of soccer to improve health outcomes.

-Infantino says the association with the World Health Organization will work to “elaborate concrete solutions” and insists that FIFA’s corporate sponsors, including Coca-Cola and McDonald’s, are “progressing” on health.
+Infantino said the association with the World Health Organization will work to “elaborate concrete solutions” and insisted that FIFA’s corporate sponsors, including Coca-Cola and McDonald’s, are “progressing” on health.

 The U.N. agency aims to reduce the consumption of foods and drinks high in fat, sugar and salt.